Bill C-206 Heading

 Our advocacy is moving forward in key phases, and we need your voice at every step:

-🔹 Raise Awareness During the Election – Ensure brain injury is part of the conversation by amplifying survivor stories, sharing key facts, and urging policymakers to take action.
+🔹 Raise Awareness Everywhere You Go – Ensure brain injury is part of the conversation by amplifying survivor stories, sharing key facts, and urging policymakers to take action.

-🔹 Bring the Issue to Parliament – Once the new government is in place, we will push for immediate attention to brain injury in the next parliamentary session.
+🔹 Bring the Issue to Parliament – Send a letter to the Prime Minister and your MP to push for immediate attention to brain injury.

 🔹 Launch Our Biggest Campaign (June–October 2025) – From June to October, we will mobilize nationwide, culminating in our advocacy efforts on Parliament Hill.